rsyncOSX/photosbythomas/content/featured-album/index.md

 ---
+description: "This web shows some of my wildlife photos."
 date: 2024-03-15
-featured_image: DSC01329_DxO.jpg
+featured_image: DSC08282_DxO.jpg
-title: Some closups
+title: Sibirian Jay
 featured: true
 private: false # do not show in list, only as feature
-description: This web shows some of my wildlife photos.

 ---